debs-obrien/debbie.codes/content/articles/interviewing-with-the-big-tech-companies.md

 I later found out that Scott Hanselman had kept his camera off so that I wouldn't be so nervous.
 He only turned it on after the presentation for the Q and A. And I think it worked as because I didn't see him I just presumed he wasn't there so it was one less thing to be nervous about.

 The presentation went really well although I spoke way too fast and did it in less time than I should.
 I was nervous and I guess it is to be expected.
 But it felt good.
 I felt I had given a good presentation and I had remembered everything I had planned to say.
-After the presentation I was asked lots of questions by the interview panel which consisted of 6 people I believe.
+After the presentation I was asked lots of questions by the interview panel which consisted of 6 people, I believe.

 The questions were not easy but I had a lot of experience in standing on a stage and being asked difficult questions about my talk and the product so I wasn't really worried and just had fun as if I was at a conference.
 The interview panel acted as if they were attendees at a conference and at no stage did it feel like I was actually being interviewed at all.
 I really enjoyed the interview process.
 And it was the first time I had ever had an interview where women were on the panel.

 ### The 1-1's

 My 1-1 interviews were the next day.
 The great thing about the process in Microsoft is that they tell you who you are going to be interviewed by.
 This meant that I could Google them to find out more about them.
-Although this sounds a bit like being a stalker it's actually not.
+Although this sounds a bit like being a stalker, it's actually not.
 What it led me to do was get to know them better so I could use my time more wisely, such as read a blog post they had written so I could bring up certain questions or knew who the right people was to talk about certain things such as imposter syndrome in the workplace.
 I had my questions prepared of what I wanted to ask each person and that made me more prepared for the interviews.

 My interviews felt more like podcast interviews.
 We just chatted, and although obviously they were asking me questions and taking notes, I never felt like they were trying to ask the difficult questions that trip you up and make you feel stupid.
 It felt comfortable.